Jay Ward: Early career

 In 1947, the first day that Ward opened his first real estate office at the corner of Ashby and Claremont, a runaway truck crashed through the building and pinned Ward.
-While recuperating, Ward decided to animate cartoons, but kept his real estate business, later moving it to Domingo Ave. and then Tunnel Road, where it stayed, in Berkeley, even after Ward moved to Los Angeles.
+While recuperating, Ward decided to animate cartoons, but kept his real estate business, later moving it to Domingo Avenue and then Tunnel Road, where it stayed, in Berkeley, even after Ward moved to Los Angeles.
 He later received incorrect medical treatment while hyperventilating in an airplane.
 He then developed agoraphobia.

 Animation career

 Ward moved into the young mass medium of television with the help of his childhood friend, the animator Alex Anderson.
 Taking the character Crusader Rabbit to NBC-TV and the pioneering distributor of TV-programs, Jerry Fairbanks, they put together a pilot film, The Comic Strips of Television, featuring Crusader Rabbit, Hamhock Bones, a parody of Sherlock Holmes, and Dudley Do-Right, a bumbling Canadian Mountie.

 NBC-TV and Fairbanks were both unimpressed with all but Crusader Rabbit.
-The animated series Crusader Rabbit premiered in 1950 and continued its initial run through 1952.
+The animated series Crusader Rabbit premiered in 1948 and continued its initial run through 1952.
 Adopting a serialized, mock-melodrama format, it followed the adventures of Crusader and his dimwitted sidekick Rags the Tiger.
 It was, in form and content, much like the series that would later gain Ward enduring fame, Rocky and His Friends.